beajoynes/netbox-evaluation/plugins/topology-plugin.md

 <img width="1486" height="578" alt="image" src="https://github.com/user-attachments/assets/a2be7408-6bdf-4686-a764-18a3878c2c00" />

 ## Backups
 ### Backup custom images/icons
 Create archive, similar to media back up, but for (custom) image directory

 ### Backup saved filters
 ???
 Anything else ???

-# Review

-* Don't understand the filtering system, find it a bit rocky to use the plugin
-<mark> Likely due to my incompetence in the area.
-Still able to get the basics of physical cable connections. </mark>
-* I reckon the display could be better :
-  - Clearer icons
-  - Add icons for WAN routers,  vspheres
-<mark> Can use custom images/icons. </mark>
-  - Maybe have names with icons
-<mark> Toggle 'Node Label items'.
-Currently using Device type and site. </mark>
-  - Within rack display could be better
- * Can download PNG/XML of topology - SVG??
- * Can rearrange by dragging - though they don't alweays stay where you want, very 'floaty'
-<mark> Fixed by adjusting plugin configurations (in plugins.py) to allow coordinate saving. </mark>
- * can group by sites and racks as well as filter
- * Could create a filtering system for images/icons by name? or order them alphabetically
- * Could add the ability to add labels for cables for lengths etc?
- * Could add the ability to rename topology file before download?
-With default as the name of the saved filter?
- * Image resolution on download??
- * Save image as SVG not just PNG/XML?
- * Can't click node to navigate to device page? <mark> DOUBLE CLICK!! </mark>
-* Can add current schematics as files to site (e.t.c)?

-# Further exploration ?
-* Add custom icons/images
-* Simplicity of creating 'straight line' topology
-* Creating coordinate groups
-* Saved filters disappear with database restore
-* Want to add more data to understand/ explore better
-* Plugin backups
-* How to save views?
-Will it stay set once it is originally set ?
-* Create topology then save and add as file to site (e.t.c)?
-Or can it auto link to topology views page